This webpage is being regularly updated. On this page you will find information about:

-- A GP-led vaccination service is where many of those who are in the first priority groups living in our local community will initially receive their vaccination.
-This involves groups of local GP practices working together to provide the vaccination to their collective patients at one location.
+(A) A GP-led vaccination service involves groups of local GP practices working together to provide the vaccination to their collective patients at one location.
 This means that you may not receive the vaccination at your local GP and you may be required to travel to a different location nearby.
 All GP practices in the city are involved.
 GP led services are not running every day of the week and most are running specific days in line with the availability of the vaccine.

-- Hospital hubs – local hospitals across the country have begun giving the vaccine to people over 80 who are attending for a planned appointment and frontline health and care staff.
-You will only receive your vaccination in this way if you have an outpatient or inpatient appointment at your hospital.
+(B) Hospital hubs – local hospitals across the country have delivered the vaccine to people over 80 who have attended for a planned appointment and frontline health and care staff.
+People only receive vaccinations in this way if they have an outpatient or inpatient appointment at your hospital.

-- Roving service – GP-led services and the Sussex Community NHS Foundation Trust have been taking the vaccine to residents and staff in care homes for older people in recent weeks.
-Great progress has been made on this and the city is on track to have visited all care homes within the next few weeks.
-That means there will soon be more roving services available to vaccinate those over 80s who are housebound.
+(C) Roving service – GP-led services and the Sussex Community NHS Foundation Trust have been taking the vaccine to residents and staff in care homes for older people and those who are housebound.
+You will be contacted when an appointment is available.

-- In addition, we are expecting the first community pharmacy-led vaccination services in Sussex to come online by the end of January as more vaccine supplies come on stream.
+(E) Community pharmacy-led vaccination services.
+The first pharmacies in Sussex have opened in West and East Sussex (none in Brighton so far).
 High street stores capable of delivering large volumes while allowing for social distancing are initially being selected to give the best geographical spread.

 Hospital hub vaccination services in Sussex were launched at the Royal Sussex County Hospital in Brighton on 8th December 2020.
 Hospital hubs are at: